-The Affordable Housing Review Panel has been appointed to review Alberta’s affordable housing system.
-This review will explore ways we can make affordable housing even more affordable and accessible for people with low income.
+The Affordable Housing Review Panel was appointed to review Alberta’s affordable housing system in July 2020.
+This review explored ways affordable housing can become even more affordable and accessible for people with low income.
 Nearly 500,000 Albertans spend more than 30% of their before-tax household income on housing, which is unaffordable according to the standard for affordability.
 Waitlists for affordable housing get longer each year.
 Currently, more than 110,000 Albertans live in affordable housing, while 19,000 more households are on waitlists.

 The panel’s recommendations will be used to transform how Alberta’s affordable housing system is delivered so it is financially sustainable and able to address growing demand.

 July 9 to August 31, 2020

 Results under review

 From July 9 to August 31, 2020, the panel sought the perspectives of stakeholder organizations representing groups most in need of affordable housing, including housing providers, private companies and civil society organizations.

 The panel heard from participants through virtual engagement sessions and written submissions that a single approach will not work in every situation.
 Participants suggested that housing solutions can be found through a variety of locally-developed approaches.

 The Affordable Housing Review Panel used feedback from participants to create the Final Report of the Affordable Housing Review Panel.
 The panel submitted this report to the Minister of Seniors and Housing on October 5, 2020.